 Whistle-Blowing Systems (Compliance Hotlines)

-Internal notification systems have also been established and operate at major overseas Group companies, based on the local laws and regulations and other circumstances specific to each respective company.
+Whistle-blowing systems have also been established and operated individually at major Group companies, based on the local laws and regulations and other circumstances specific to each respective company.

 Thorough Import and Export Management